Education

 EDU 545: Literacy, Technology and Remote Learning in Schools

-This course is designed to instruct students on pedagogical methods in all childhood (grades 1-6) subject areas - Mathematics, Science, Technology, English/Language Arts, Art, Music and Physical Education as aligned to New York State Common Core Standards.
-There is an emphasis on multilevel instruction, processes of analysis, inquiry and design, constructive pedagogies, multiple intelligences, academic language and interdisciplinary problem solving.
-Planning curricula are directed toward culturally responsive instruction that addresses the diverse learning needs of elementary level (grades 1-6) students.
+This course is designed to instruct students in the pedagogical methods essential in all subject areas - Mathematics, Science, Technology, English/Language Arts, The Arts, and Social Emotional Learning as aligned to New York State Next Generation Learning Standards.
+There is an emphasis on multilevel instruction, processes of analysis, inquiry and design, constructive pedagogies, multiple intelligences, academic language, and interdisciplinary problem-solving.
+Planning curricula are directed toward culturally responsive instruction that addresses the diverse learning needs of all learners.
 50 hours of fieldwork required.

 EDU 572: Assessment Approaches